centrifugal/centrifugo/docs/content/server/admin.md

 It can:

-* show current server general information and statistics from server nodes.
+* show general information and statistics from server nodes
 * call `publish`, `broadcast`, `unsubscribe`, `disconnect`, `history`, `presence`, `presence_stats`, `channels`, `info` server API commands.

 For `publish` command Ace JSON editor helps to write JSON to send into channel.